Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Method

 Each cell $V_{ni,k}$ consists of all points in the plane that are closer to $z_{ni,k}$ than to any other site.
 The union of all such cells forms a partition of the buffer region.
 The area of each Voronoi cell $V_{ni,k}$ quantifies the spatial influence or weight of the corresponding observation point, based on proximity to neighbouring points.

 Because $Y$ and $X$ are typically collected on different space-time supports, the choice of $r$ and $q$ directly affects $M_{ni}$, the number of covariate values contributing to $W(\mathbf s_n,t_i)$.
 In applications such as PM$_{2.5}$ estimation from satellite AOD, there can be substantial missing data in $X(\mathbf v, \tau)$ that yield $M_{ni} =0$ (or very small), in which case $Y(\mathbf s_n,t_i)$ is poorly approximated.
 In this case, $Y(\mathbf s_n,t_i)$ should be removed to avoid large approximation error.
-In Appendix A Figure \ref{fig:voreg}, we illustrate the Voronoi tessellation of the buffer on two different days.
+In Appendix A, we illustrate the Voronoi tessellation of the buffer on two different days.
 The tessellation depends on the location of the observed AOD data.
+An advantage of this method is that it accounts for regions where AOD is unobserved by approximating them using the nearest observed values, rather than treating them as missing, as is often assumed in traditional collocation approaches.